dershtal/signature_crawler/README.md

 ```

 Example 2:
-Start the server with default settings:
+Start the server with default settings and selected number of threads:
 ```bash
 python server.py --threads 8
 ```